 iaspis residency at Cubitt Studios

 Cubitt Studios and Gallery are delighted to collaborate with Iaspis and the Swedish Arts Grant Committee on an international, six month residency for Swedish artists at Cubitt Studios.
 Apart from the studio space, the artist will take part in internal as well as public initiatives such as open studios and other events to interact with the Cubitt community and maximise their stay in London.
 Following on from a successful pilot in 2014, artist Jessica Johannesson takes on the second residency at Cubitt from October 2015.
-Previous resident artists include Anna Ådahl and Jessica Johannesson.
-Carl Palm is the current residency artists since October 2016.
+Previous resident artists include Carl Palm, Anna Ådahl and Jessica Johannesson.
+Andreas Johansson is the current residency artists for 2017/18.
 More information on the scheme and how to apply here.

 Carl Palm Untitled, 2016.